Help the Library Reduce Duplicate Mailings

 Look for Library Book Bike around the Village this fall and receive incentives and special giveaways.

 Ride your bike or walk to the library!
 When you make 10 trips – receive a special incentive.
 Stop by the library for more details.

 Fleeing his violent master at the side of abolitionist John Brown at the height of the slavery debate in mid-nineteenth-century Kansas Territory, Henry pretends to be a girl to hide his identity throughout the raid on Harpers Ferry in 1859.

 LECTURES AND SIGNINGS

-Copies of New York Water Towers will be available for signing after the event.
+Copies of the books will be available for signing after each event.
 Refreshments will be served.